brss12/APAtizer/README.md

-# APAtizer2.0
+# APAtizer
-A web app for alternative polyadenylation analysis and visualization of TCGA RNA-Seq data
+A web app for gene expression and alternative polyadenylation analysis of TCGA RNA-Seq data